open-watcom/owp4v1copy/bld/bench/owstl/readme.txt

 inhibits optimization somewhat, but it is necessary to get good results in the profiler (an unfortunate, but probably inescapable, circum- stance).

+Note: the environment variable PROCESSOR_SPEED needs to be set to the processor speed in MHz (e.g. 3000 for 3GHz) or the times reported will not be correct.